How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 50 Mbps can be enough for one light user, basic browsing, email, and one or two lighter streams.
 It may not be enough for a busy household with several people streaming, gaming, or working from home at the same time.

-Is 100 Mbps enough for Netflix?
+Is 100 Mbps enough for Netflix and working from home?

 Do I need 500 Mbps internet?

-You may not need it, but 500 Mbps is a good choice for families, gamers, remote workers, and homes with many devices.
+You may not need it, but 500 Mbps is a good choice for many families, gamers, remote workers, and homes with many devices.
 It gives more headroom than 100 Mbps without always paying for gigabit.

 Why is my Wi-Fi speed lower than my internet plan?